Electrostatic Solutions Ltd

 Seating

-If seats are used, the resistance to groundable point, from any area of the seat which may have contact with personnel, must be less than 1010Ω.
+If seats are used, the resistance to groundable point, from any area of the seat which may have contact with personnel, must be less than 1 GΩ.
 It is advisable that at least two wheels or feet should provide a path to ground.

 Garments

-Compliant garments must be clearly marked and must completely cover all clothing in the arms & torso region.
+ESD control garments must be clearly marked and must completely cover all clothing in the arms & torso region.
 There must be electrical continuity between all parts.
-The point-point resistance over the outer surface must be less than 1012Ω.
-Decay of charge on the outer surface of the garment is no longer specified in 61340-5-1:2007.

 Gloves and finger cots